 We updated the products, so some of them are similar pieces, but with the same great styling effect – If you purchase something through the links in this post, Notorious-mag will get a commission.

 Vienna’s Art History Museum is worth a visit because of the imperial family’s collections.
 In short, it houses the most extensive Brügel collection in the world and masterworks by Raphael, Rembrandt and Tintoretto among many others.
-Consequently, choose an elegant summer outfit with classic lines that matches the magnificent architecture.
-Add a touch of nowness with platform sandals and a statement pearl necklace with oversized link chain.
+Consequently, choose an elegant outfit with classic lines that matches the magnificent architecture.
+Add a touch of nowness with platform sandals and a statement pearl necklace with an oversized link chain.